-As much as red carpet jewelry heaped with gumball-sized diamonds inspires awe (and the urge for million dollar shopping sprees), real life generally calls for smaller scale sparkle.
+As much as red carpet jewelry heaped with gumball-sized natural diamonds inspires awe (and the urge for million dollar shopping sprees), real life generally calls for smaller scale sparkle.
 Turns out, diamonds that actually get the most mileage don’t necessarily require an Oscar winner’s bank account.
-If you’re ready to start shopping at the $500 mark—or maybe even a little less—you can start building a diamond jewelry collection that will last a lifetime.
+If you’re ready to start shopping at the $500 mark—or maybe even a little less—you can start building an affordable diamond jewelry collection that will last a lifetime.

-Of course assembling a collection of diamond jewelry that wears like a second skin can’t be done all at once.
+Of course assembling a collection of affordable diamond jewelry that wears like a second skin can’t be done all at once.
 Helen Ficalora’s clients come back to her again and again over time for handmade diamond charms.
 Consider starting your own collection with a talisman signifying luck or protection—a horseshoe or hamsa or four-leaf clover—then add on another to celebrate a milestone, remember someone special or just zhuzh things up from time to time.
-Slip them on a simple cord or chain or place them on a charm bracelet one by one.
-There’s no more precious way to record your personal history than with an ever-evolving diamond souvenir.
+Slip them on a simple cord or gold chain or place them on a charm bracelet one by one.
+There’s no more precious way to record your personal history than with an ever-evolving diamond collection.